 All activities involving the use of the conveyor belt were completed in 2012.
 The conveyor belt system has been removed and is no longer in use.
-Excavation of Phase 12 was started in 2018, continued during 2019, and was limited to these specific hours.
+Excavation of Phase 13A was started in 2020 and will continue into 2021, and was and will continue to be limited to these specific hours.